 Recent significant changes in tax legislation

-On 30 April 2020, Russia notified OECD that it had completed its national procedures for implementing the Multilateral Convention (MLI) for 27 double tax treaties.
-So MLI may become effective as early as 1 January 2021.
-Treaty benefits will only apply if MLI criteria (including passing the principal purpose test) are satisfied.
+On 30 April 2020, Russia notified the Organisation for Economic Co-operation and Development (OECD) that it had completed its national procedures for implementing the Multilateral Convention (MLI) for 27 double tax treaties (DTTs), and Russia notified about completing national procedures with 7 more jurisdictions on 26 November 2020.
+Consequently, the MLI may become effective as early as 1 January 2021 for 27 DTTs applying to all taxes and for 7 DTTs applying only to withholding tax (WHT).
+The MLI will be applied to these 7 DTTs for all taxes from 1 January 2022.
+Treaty benefits will only apply if the MLI criteria (including passing the principal purpose test) are satisfied.

-As of 1 April 2020 and going forward reduced social contributions rates (around 15%) for Small and Middle Enterprises (SMEs) have been introduced.
+As of 1 April 2020 and going forward, reduced social contributions rates (around 15%) for small and medium-sized enterprises (SMEs) have been introduced.

-As of 1 January 2021 significant tax benefits (reduced 3% corporate income tax rate and reduced social contributions to 7.6%) have been provided to Russian IT and technology companies.
-To apply the benefits such companies need to obtain special accreditation, employ at least seven people and generate at least 90% of their total revenues from the core activity.
-At the same time, VAT exemption applicable to software and database transfers will be narrowed and all foreign supplies should likely be subject to a 20% VAT rate.
+As of 1 January 2021, significant tax benefits (reduced corporate income tax [CIT] rate to 3% and reduced social contributions to 7.6%) have been provided to Russian IT and technology companies.
+To apply the benefits, such companies need to obtain special accreditation, employ at least seven people, and generate at least 90% of their total revenues from the core activity.
+At the same time, the value-added tax (VAT) exemption applicable to software and databases transfers, including licensing, is significantly narrowed.
+As a result, foreign software vendors on the Russian market will likely lose the right to apply this exemption, and such supplies will be subject to the Russian VAT at the rate of 20%.